NinjaPerson24119/FinanceAggregator/README.md

 # Finance Aggregator

-Accepts CSVs from various financial sources and aggregates them into a single CSV.
+Aggregates financial CSVs from multiple sources into a single transaction record